Skip to content

 typescript

-import { getVersion, getMaxDimension, getMaxQudits, getWasmMemoryBytes } from "quantum-forge-framework/quantum";
+import { getVersion, getMaxDimension, getMaxQudits, getWasmMemoryBytes } from "quantum-forge/quantum";

 console.log(getVersion()); // e.g., "1.2.0"